 Ironically, I’ve been struggling to write a catchy intro for this post, probably because I feel like a post about writing should be well-written.
-But I keep coming up short, so I’m just gonna cut to the chase: If you’re one of the many people who have asked me how to make some money off your blog or creative writing, ere’s (almost) everything I’ve learned from 10 or so years of “professional writing.”
+But I keep coming up short, so I’m just gonna cut to the chase: If you’re one of the many people who have asked how to make some money off your blog, podcast, or YouTube channel, here’s (almost) everything I’ve learned from 10 or so years of “professional content creation.”

-With that out of the way, I’m gonna give you some bad news first – but stick with me, it gets better 🙂
+With that out of the way, I’m gonna give you some bad news first – but stick with me, it gets better… I promise this article isn’t a downer! 🙂

 THE BAD NEWS: BLOGS ARE KINDA DEAD

 Yup… The reality is that blogging was hot 7-10 years ago, but it’s just not where the action is now.
-People basically don’t give a fuck about blogs anymore.
+People don’t read as much as they used to.

 Here’s why: the web in general is way less relevant than it was 3-5 years ago.
 If that seems hard to believe, consider that 5 years ago Snapchat had less than 100k users, Instagram was still a little startup, the iPhone 4 was Apple’s flagship product, and Facebook had only just added mobile advertising.
 YouTubers and Instagram influencers as we know them weren’t really a thing.

-The bottom line is that traffic and interest in blogs is way down since their peak, and that has a lot of implications for anyone who wants to make money from writing.
+The bottom line is that traffic and interest in blogs is way down since their peak, and that has a lot of implications for anyone who wants to make money from writing – and it’s why I’ve shifted my focus toward video and podcasting.

-TRYING TO MAKE MONEY OFF OF ADS = POVERTY
+TRYING TO MAKE MONEY OFF OF ADS = PRETTY BAD IDEA IMO

-Because of the above and some other things like the rise of programmatic advertising, it’s now harder than ever to make any real money from putting ads on your blog.
-Basically, in order to make more than beer money off of ads you need to have pretty massive amounts of traffic.
-So if this is your plan, I think you should probably make a new one lol.
+Because of the above and some other things like the rise of programmatic advertising, it’s now harder than ever to make any real money from putting ads on a website.
+Basically, in order to make more than beer money off of ads you need to have pretty massive amounts of traffic, and getting massive amounts of traffic is just super, super hard.
+If huge content companies like Vice and Buzzfeed struggle to do it, then you can imagine how hard it is for the rest of us!

 Without getting too far into the weeds of how these ads are bought, sold and priced, roughly speaking if you got 100,000 page views a month on your site you could expect to make something like $50-500 (probably closer to $50 than $500).
-You can read more about it here if you’re interested in the details, which you should be.
+You can read more about it here if you’re interested in the details.

-Making a few hundred dollars a month off a blog sounds pretty cool, but in practice getting 100k page views a month to a blog is really fucking hard.
-I think at my peak (when I was posting 1-3 times a day and putting 20-40 hours a month into it) I got something like 160k views in a month and made like $600 – but that was a long time ago, and it would be WAY harder to do now.
+Making a few hundred dollars a month off a blog sounds pretty cool, but in practice getting 100k page views a month to a blog is pretty fucking hard.
+I think at my peak (when I was posting 1-3 times a day and putting 40-60 hours a month into it) I got something like 160k views in a month and made maybe $5-600 – which was I am proud of, but in reality it was literally the equivalent of McDonald’s wages.

-At best you’ll make beer money, mostly like you won’t even make enough to pay your bar tab for a night.
+So realistically?
+At best you’ll make beer money, but mostly like you won’t even make enough to pay your bar tab for a night.

-THE GOOD NEWS: THERE’S STILL A WAY TO MAKE MONEY FROM WRITING
+THE GOOD NEWS: THERE’S STILL A WAY TO MAKE MONEY FROM CONTENT

-Contrary to what you may be thinking, I’m not writing this to shit all over your dream of being a professional writer -in fact, I think that being a writer is one of the best ways to create opportunities that can be a total gamechanger for your career and life.
+Contrary to what you may be thinking, I’m not writing this to shit all over your dream of being a professional content creator– in fact, I think that being a creator is one of the best ways to create opportunities that can be a total gamechanger for your career and life!

-The key is to think of writing as a means not an end.
-To be blunt, it’s extremely unlikely that you will ever make real money from pure writing (especially if it’s writing about music or art), so you’re gonna need to do some lateral thinking.
+The key is to think of content as a means not an end.
+To be blunt, it’s pretty unlikely that you will ever make real money purely from blogging or YouTube (especially if it’s writing about music or art), so you’re gonna need to do some lateral thinking.

-Instead of thinking about how to make money directly from writing, I highly suggest that you think about how you can instead use writing as a bridge to some other opportunity where you WILL make money – keep reading and I’ll explain exactly what I mean by that.
+Instead of thinking about how to make money directly from the content, I highly suggest that you think about how you can instead use your content as a bridge to some other opportunity where you WILL make money – and probably way, way more than you ever would off of ads.

 IMO there are basically 2 viable ways of doing it:

-If you have any interest in monetizing your blog, Graham is your man
+If you have any interest in monetizing your blog, follow in Graham’s footsteps

 OPTION 1: SELL A PRODUCT

-The most obvious way to make money from writing is to use your writing to build an audience which you then monetize by selling them stuff: a book, merch, affiliate products, etc.
+The most obvious way to make money from a blog, podcast or YouTube channel is to use your content to build an audience which you then monetize by selling them stuff: a book, merch, affiliate products, etc.

 My friend Graham Cochrane of The Recording Revolution is a particularly inspiring and successful example: